annashipman/annashipman.github.io/_posts/2019-06-21-delegating-to-a-team.md

 (c) Luke Kavanagh

 We have a weekly stand-up, on Fridays, which usually lasts half an hour.
-We initially tried it as an experiment, and quickly found that it was really helpful for context on what each other were working on.
+We initially tried it as an experiment, and quickly found that it was really helpful.
+I've also found the wall extremely useful, despite my initial reservations.
+It works really well to be able to see that something is being worked on and who is working on it.

 We also added retrospectives, once every six weeks, in which we reflect on just our processes within the team of principal engineers and make improvements.